 There is a larger ‘knock-out’ over Filter Section One that would be removed if using a skimmer (it sticks up through the top of the hood).

 One interesting feature of the hood – Fluval provided a small opening ahead of the light fixture that serves as a feeding port.
-It’s nice; however, I wish they had made a piece to cover then when not in use.
+It’s nice; however, I wish they had made a piece to cover the opening when not in use.
 I know it’s a long shot for a fish to make that jump (out of the center of the tank), but Murphy’s law is strong in this hobby.

 Back to the LED fixture, it is a solid and well constructed piece of kit.
 The top is constructed from finned aluminum to help with heat dissipation.
 The LED’s are encased in silicone – It’s an ingenious solution to help make the fixture’s electronics as water-resistant as possible.